The Cars: Rock and Roll Hall of Fame induction and death of Ric Ocasek (2018–2019)

 After seven years of inactivity, the group reconvened, along with Weezer's Scott Shriner on bass, to play a four-song set at their 2018 induction into the Rock and Roll Hall of Fame.
 The band played "You Might Think" (which Weezer covered for the Cars 2 soundtrack), "My Best Friend's Girl", "Moving in Stereo" and "Just What I Needed."
 They were introduced by Killers frontman Brandon Flowers.

 On September 15, 2019, Ocasek was found dead of natural causes at his New York home at the age of 75.

 Musical style

 The Cars' music has been described as new wave, power pop, pop rock and synth-rock, and is influenced by proto-punk, garage rock and bubblegum.
 They have also used rockabilly in songs such as "My Best Friend's Girl".
 Critic Robert Palmer wrote that the Cars "have taken some important but disparate contemporary trends—punk minimalism, the labyrinthine synthesizer and guitar textures of art rock, the 1950s rockabilly revival and the melodious terseness of power pop—and mixed them into a personal and appealing blend."

+Ocasek took exclusive writing credits for all songs, apart from a few he shared with Hawkes.
+Easton and other members claimed the songs were a collaborative effort, saying they turned "the skeletal demos" that Ocasek introduced into full songs.
+Easton and Robinson often pleaded with Ocasek to share song credits, but he refused, stating that the Cars were "his band".